Atlas-OS/docs/docs/Getting started/Post-Installation/Configuration/Optional Tweaks.md

 You can change the folders that are shown by default in File Explorer's "This PC" section.
 Run the ``Remove all folders in This PC (default).reg`` or ``Restore all folders in This PC.reg`` files to remove or add all folders from this section.

-You can also use the "Remove each folder" and "Restore each folder" folders to get rid of or bring back each folder.

 ## Network Navigation Pane

 By running the ``Network Pane.reg`` file, you can enable or disable the network pane.